 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The tenure is Outright Ownership.
+The tenure is understood to be Outright Ownership.